Stintlab/.github/README.md

-# Setup Repository to manage the StintLab organization
+## Repository to manage the public appreance ofthe StintLab organization